 Planning a trip to Andaman soon?
 You will definitely visit Port Blair since it is the only entry point to Andaman.
 We know you are traveling to Andaman to visit Havelock and Neil Island and Port Blair is just a transit place which you need to cross to get to these islands.

-7 Best Day Trips from Port Blair –
+7 Best Day Trips From Port Blair

-#1 Ross Island
+1. Ross Island

 Once known as the “Paris of the East”, Ross Island was the seat of British power for nearly a century and its mesmerizing ruins paint the image of just how much this place bustled with life during its time.

 However, World War 2 ended the British rule on the island and now the structures lie in ruins.
 That doesn’t stop it from being an interesting place to visit.
 The many constructions (now in ruins) on Ross Island tell tales of the history of Andaman and are surely a treat to the eyes.
 There is even a British Machine gun nest with bullet holes that can be seen.

 Ross Island is now maintained by the navy.
 Along with the ruins, a museum can also be visited.
 There are plenty of peacocks and deer on the island that brings the place to life and to top it all there is a sound and light show every evening (except Wednesday) that depicts the past of the island in the words of Gulzar.

 How to get there: Take a cab to the Aberdeen Jetty, from which you can book tickets and hop on board a boat/ferry which will take you to Ross Island.

-#2 Chidiya Tapu
+2. Chidiya Tapu

 How to get there: Take a cab or rent a bike and go on a long drive through the forest to reach Chidiya Tapu or Munda Pahar Beach.

-#3 North Bay Island
+3. North Bay Island

 Towering over all islands is the Lighthouse on North Bay Island that is featured on the old Indian Rs 20 note.
 This lighthouse has an almost iconic status and rewards anyone brave enough to climb it with a spectacular view of the expanse of sparkling water to the horizon.

 How to get there: To get to North Bay Island, simply travel by cab to the Aberdeen Jetty, from which you can buy tickets and get on board a boat/ferry which will take you to the island.

-#4 Jolly Buoy
+4. Jolly Buoy Island

 Glide peacefully on a glass boat with the beautiful corals and marine life right beneath you.
 Or bring out your adventurous side?
 Indulge in snorkeling as you revel among the corals and the abundant marine life.
 For those of you that don’t like getting wet, the sand on the beach proves soothing and seems perfect to make sandcastles.

 The island is preserved in its pristine form with just a limited number of tourists allowed on it which means that you will be introduced to a private beach-like atmosphere.
 So splash, swim, or just sit quietly on the sand as the gentle waves tickle your toes, soaking in the ubiquitous beauty and serenity.